willbetts/Pley/docs/README.md

 * User can navigate to reviews of business.
 * Users can write a review of a business.

-### Phase 5: Search Bar (1.5 days)
+### Phase 5: - Maps (2 days)

-**Objective:** Users can search for a business or by tags.
+**Objective:** User can see where a business is on a map.
+* map appears in search index.
-* a basic search will be implemented.
+* map appears in search index once implemented.
-* It will be visible on the home page, show page, and search index page.
+* Profile page contains favorite restaurants.

 ### Phase 6: Filters (1.5 days)